Why could my DWG file not be processed?

 - Remove Unused Named Objects

-files can contain unnecessary data like block definitions, dimension styles, groups, layers, linetypes, text styles, etc, that may cause corruption.
-Use the-PURGE
+Over time, DWG files can contain unnecessary data like block definitions, dimension styles, groups, layers, linetypes, text styles, etc, that may cause corruption.
+Use the -PURGE command to clean up these unused objects.
+See here for more Information about the command.

 - Type

-on the command line and press Enter. - Type
+-PURGEon the command line and press Enter. - Type

-and press Enter to select all types of objects for purging. - Type
+Aand press Enter to select all types of objects for purging. - Type

 *(asterisk) and press Enter.
 This tells AutoCAD to purge all unused named objects. - When prompted with "Verify each name to be purged?
 [Yes/No]", type

-for No and press Enter.
+Nfor No and press Enter.

 - Purge Registered Applications

-file.
+Registered Applications (RegApps) can also cause a corruption of the DWG file.
 You can purge these using a similar process to the previous step.

 - Type

-on the command line and press Enter. - Type
+-PURGEon the command line and press Enter. - Type

-for RegApps and press Enter. - Type
+Rfor RegApps and press Enter. - Type

 *(asterisk) and press Enter. - When asked to verify each name, type

-for No and press Enter.
+Nfor No and press Enter.

 - Remove Duplicate Components

-command to clean up these duplicates.
+Duplicate geometry can complicate your drawing and lead to errors.
+Use the OVERKILL command to clean up these duplicates.
 See here for more Information about the command.

 - Type

-on the command line and press Enter. - Use your mouse to select the entire drawing.
+OVERKILLon the command line and press Enter. - Use your mouse to select the entire drawing.

 - Right-click and then click

-in the dialog box that appears.
+Okin the dialog box that appears.

 This will remove duplicate and overlapping lines, arcs, polylines and other geometry.